Anniymm/XMLS/README.md

 ```

 ## Additional Information

-- Ensure that the XML files you wish to process are located in the appropriate directory as required by the scripts.
 - The processed files will be saved or updated based on the logic implemented in the scripts.